Literary speculative-fiction author. Writer of social justice-forward stories for children and adults.

 Viable published in The Vanishing Point

-Short story, dark sci-fi.
+Short story, sci-fi horror.
 Abortion is legal.
 So why is ending a pregnancy in this techno-advanced city so hard?

 Notes on the Unrivaled Authority of Scientific Truth Seeking’s Final Meeting published in Unrealpolitik